Master of Science in Bioinformatics

 Bioinformatics is an interdisciplinary field of science that combines computer science, statistics, mathematics, and engineering to study and process biological data.
 Computers are used to gather, store, analyze, and integrate biological and genetic information, which can then be applied to gene-based drug discovery and development.
 The need for bioinformatics capabilities was precipitated by the explosion of publicly available genomic information resulting from the Human Genome Project.

 The life sciences are increasingly data-intensive, and the need for individuals with the broad, interdisciplinary knowledge and skills to plan, mine, analyze, and interpret large-scale data sets continues to expand.
-The MS in Bioinformatics ALIGN program is invaluable if your goal is to enter this exciting and growing field.
+The MS in Bioinformatics through the ALIGN program is invaluable if your goal is to enter this exciting and growing field.

 - Build a core of critical knowledge in bioinformatics computational methods, bioinformatics programming, statistics for bioinformatics, and ethics for biological research